RESEARCH STARTER

 Sexual assault, including rape, is a leading cause of post-traumatic stress disorder (PTSD).
 In general, women are ten times more likely to be victims of a sexual assault and two to three times more likely than men to develop PTSD.
 One of the leading risk factors of PTSD is sexual assault, which causes the victim to feel powerless.

 Studies consistently demonstrate high rates of comorbidity between PTSD and substance abuse disorder.
 Specifically, there exists a strong relationship between drug use and victimization through sexual assault.
 Often, the victim of a sexual assault will use drugs and alcohol to self-medicate the symptoms of the trauma.
-Rates of substance abuse disorder are as high as 25 to 50 percent of the population of women diagnosed with PTSD, according to the National Comorbidity Study.
+Rates of substance abuse disorder are as high as 25–50 percent of the population of women diagnosed with PTSD, according to the National Comorbidity Study.
 An Office of Justice Programs report on substance abuse and victimization notes that victims of sexual assault are 5.3 percent more likely than nonvictims to use prescription drugs, 3.4 times more likely to use marijuana, and 10 times more likely to use hard drugs to cope with their assault.

 However, there is a tendency to blame the victim because drugs are often involved at the time of sexual assault for both the perpetrator and the victim.
-This also is true when victimization leads to substance abuse, and the victim is further stigmatized.
+This is also true when victimization leads to substance abuse, and the victim is further stigmatized.
 Research shows that being sexually assaulted puts one at a higher risk for repeated assault.
 For these reasons, research points to the need for gender-sensitive treatment to address sexual assault, PTSD, victimization, and empowerment.

 Bibliography